The Football Manager series of games continues to be a cultural phenomenon and that is unlikely to change when FM21 is launched later this year.

 When will FM21 be released?

-Sports Interactive have been creatures of habit over the last few years, with the game generally being released at some point during November.
+Sports Interactive have been creatures of habit over the last few years, with the game generally launched at some point during November.

 When will I be able to play FM21?